Home » Healthy Nutrition » Nutritious Food

 The active ingredient in MSG is free glutamate.
 The legislation that governs correct label information has defined that if there is less than 78% of glutamic acid or free glutamate the label doesn’t have to have the MSG identification.
 Another sly marketing move on the part of the food industry is to indicate that free glutamate is a naturally occurring chemical.
 What they don’t tell you is that while it does occur in a natural form, it is in sparing quantities and is called a bound glutamate.
 The properties of bound glutamates create a benign situation and therefore remove the health and allergic effects.

 Every time we go to a popular chain restaurant, I order a salad.
-If I order a burger I also get lettuce on it.
+If I order a I also get lettuce on it.
 Within five minutes of eating either of the above, my sinuses fill up, I start sneezing and I feel a small bit of stomach upset.
 It’s because the restaurant used a food additive that includes glutamic acid.

 The synthetic form of glutamate is not bound and can add a higher dosage of the glutamic acid.
 The synthetic form is a much less costlier choice than the natural spice or alternative oils.
 The glutamate actually tricks your brain into thinking that the food tastes so much better.
 This makes it a great additive for cheap food with low nutritional value.
 Simply put – it makes you think the food is great.